Got a question? Check out the FAQs below and find answers.

 What is Description Text?
 Why should I add it?

-The Mastodon community has an established tradition of making sure that Image Descriptions are included in posts to ensure that all users can access content and engage in the Fediverse.
+The Mastodon community has an established culture of making sure that Image Descriptions are included in posts to ensure that all users can access content and engage in the Fediverse.

 To add a description to an image, simply click on it in the posting window, and you can provide a description.